grizzl/grizzl/README.md

 where the result can be narrowed-down by only searching what is already matched).

-There are two parts to the library:

-  1. grizzl-core.el, which provides the algorithm and is not interactive
-  2. grizzl-read.el, which wraps the algorithm with a completing-read

 ## Usage

 Grizzl is still in development, though it is functional at this point, it